Hypergraph independence polynomials with a zero close to the origin: The Counterexample

 Thus $S_G$ is linear.

-Finally, each vertex in $V$ has the same degree in $G$ and $S_G$, while each vertex in $E$ has degree $1$ in $S_G$.
-So the max degree of $S_G$ is the same as the max degree of $G$. \end{proof} In the next two lemmas, we compute the independence polynomial $Z_{S_G}$ of $S_G$ and prove that it has a root close to zero. \begin{lemma} Let $G = (V, E)$ be a hypergraph.
-For each set of vertices $S \subset V$, let $E(S)$ denote the edges of $G$ with at least one vertex in $S$, and let $e(S) = \abs{E(S)}$.
+Finally, each vertex in $V$ has the same degree in $G$ and $S_G$, while each element in $E$ has degree $1$ in $S_G$.
+Therefore, the maximum degree of $S_G$ is the same as the maximum degree of $G$. \end{proof} In the next two lemmas, we give an explicit formula for the independence polynomial $Z_{S_G}$ of $S_G$ and prove that it has a zero close to the origin whenever $G$ satisfies a mild expansion property. \begin{lemma} Let $G = (V, E)$ be a hypergraph.
+For each set of vertices $S \subset V$, let $E(S)$ denote the edges of $G$ with at least one vertex in $S$, and write $e(S) = \abs{E(S)}$.
 Then we have